Jump Straight to the Recommendations

 PHILIPS NORELCO ELECTRIC SHAVERS

-Important Note: Functionally speaking, all of the 8000 SensoTouch 3D models are the same, and all of the 6000 SensoTouch 2D models are the same.
+Important Note: Functionally speaking, all of the 9000 SensoTouch 3D models are the same as each other, all of the 8000 SensoTouch 3D models are the same as each other, all of the 7000 SensoTouch 3D models are the same as each other, and all of the 6000 SensoTouch 2D models are the same as each other.
 The only real difference is in their exterior finish and battery life.
 Assuming you don’t intend to use your electric razor without any access to power for more than two weeks, battery life differences are irrelevant.

 Have in Common

 - Whole Head Positioning: Both lines allow the head itself to bend with the contours of your face.
 This means that the handle can remain at the same angle while the head turns more precisely with your face.
 This reduces pressure on your skin.